How Implied Volatility Affects Options

 As there is more demand for an option, the price of it will go up even if the underlying stock isn't going up.
 Likewise, if there is more selling pressure (less demand), the price of the option will go down.
 Even though options are related to the underlying price, they still experience the same supply and demand effects that stocks do.
 So when options are more in demand, their price rises, and so does IV.

-IV is also higher for expirations that are further away, as naturally there is more time for the underlying to move.
+IV is also lower for expirations that are further away, as there is less demand for them and there is more time for the underlying to move, meaning that the uncertainty around upcoming events will affect them less.

 For example, one month prior to earnings, options on stock ABC are priced about where they should be.
 There isn't any expected news that could make options any more desired than they currently are.
 However, as earnings approach, traders know that a big move in the stock could be coming.
 This causes higher demand and higher prices, and you now need to pay more to buy an option and potentially cash in on the big move.